 Most people believe that fatherhood is automatic the time of a baby’s birth.
 If the parents are married, it is automatic.
 As a child of both parents, he or she will be able to receive child support from one or the other if need be, and can lawfully inherit from their parents.

-The child will also be able to receive things like health insurance, VA benefits,
+The child will also be able to receive things like health insurance, VA benefits, and Social Security Disability through the parents.
+It also guarantees the man his legal rights as a father should he and the mother separate.

 But if the parents aren’t married at the time of the child’s birth, the father has no legal rights to the child, including custody and visitation.
 A court cannot award child support if there is no legally established father.
 In order to be declared the father, and have paternal rights to his child, a man must file an Acknowledgement of Paternity in Texas order to establish his rights.